achahid19/printf/README.md

 ```

 3. **You can create your own string format!**
-- To experiment our `_printf` function, create your own format string.
+- To experiment our `_printf` function, create your own format string by modifiying main.c, you can find it in tests repo.
 - For instance, use these format specifiers `%c`, `%d`, `%i`, `s`, in order to print characters, integers and strings

 4. **Program Execution**